-A Repeating Section is a container used to group a set of fields that repeats as needed, allowing the user to add multiple instances of the section to the form.
+A Repeating Section is a container used to group a set of fields that repeats as needed, allowing people to add multiple instances of the section to the form.
 Repeating sections can also be converted to table fields when necessary.

 On the Entries page, repeating data will appear when you collapse an individual entry.
 When you export repeating data to Excel, the information will be exported onto a separate sheet in the same workbook.